sotoplatero/vicaria/src/lib/content/services/ruby-points-treatment.md

 description: "Expert ruby points and cherry angioma treatment in Hamilton.
 Safe, non-invasive procedures for clearer skin.
 Professional care you can trust."
 category: "skin-treatments"
 image: "/images/services/skin-tag-removal.jpg"
+faqs:
+  - question: "Does it hurt?"
+    answer: "Most people describe it as a brief warm sensation or tiny pinch.
+The process is very quick—seconds per ruby point—so any discomfort is over almost immediately.
+We work efficiently and gently."
+  - question: "Will it leave scars?"
+    answer: "When done properly by medical professionals, ruby point removal leaves minimal to no scarring.
+You may have slight discoloration for a few weeks while the skin heals, but it typically fades completely."
+  - question: "Are ruby points dangerous?"
+    answer: "No. Cherry angiomas are benign and won't turn into cancer.
+However, they can bleed if scratched or irritated because they're made of blood vessels.
+If you notice sudden changes in size, shape, or color, it's worth having a doctor examine them—but most ruby points are completely harmless."
+  - question: "Will they come back?"
+    answer: "The specific ruby points we remove won't grow back.
+However, if you're prone to developing cherry angiomas, new ones may appear elsewhere over time.
+We can treat those as they develop."
+  - question: "How much does it cost?"
+    answer: "Consultation fee is $60 CAD + taxes.
+Treatment pricing is $20-$25 per lesion (based on size and location) + taxes.
+We'll give you transparent pricing during your consultation."
+  - question: "Can I just leave them alone?"
+    answer: "Absolutely.
+Ruby points are harmless, so treatment is optional.
+Most people choose removal for cosmetic reasons—they want clear, even-toned skin without red spots.
+It's entirely your choice."
 ---

 They look like tiny red dots scattered across your skin.